factsfinder/phoenix_api/README.md

 ### Todo
 - Add tests
-- At present there are 3 models/schemas in this bolerplates.
+- At present there are 3 models/schemas in this bolerplate.
 Users, Posts, and Chats.
 Graphql resolvers needs some refinements.
-Basically I need setup assocations a bit better so that I can just preload easily.
+Basically I need to setup assocations a bit better so that I can just preload these easily.
 - Possibly integrate dataloader queries too.
 - Improve the way thumbnailing is done.
 Maybe check ImageProxy library for that ?